-To encourage the planting of trees in peoples gardens and to promote the many benefits that trees bring to the city, Cambridge City Council will gift you a tree to plant in your garden to mark your baby's birth.
+We’re keen to encourage the planting of trees in people’s gardens and to promote the many benefits that trees bring to the city.
+To this end, we’ll give you a tree to plant in your garden to mark your baby’s birth.

 If you live in Cambridge and have room in your garden, you can claim a tree on behalf of your child of up to four years old.
 We also welcome applications from people who wish to celebrate an adoption or to commemorate a loved one.

 If you don’t have a garden or space to plant a tree, you could ask your place of work or your child’s nursery or school whether they have space to plant a tree.
 The tree must be planted in Cambridge.

-You can choose from a range of trees – including medlar (above), pear, silver birch, and walnut – that have been selected for their seasonal interest and attractive features.
-Whether your garden is large or small there should be a suitable tree for you.
-The tree availability list can change from year-to-year however you can see what was available on last year's scheme.
+You can choose from a range of trees that have been selected for their seasonal interest and attractive features.
+Whether your garden is large or small, there should be a suitable tree for you.

-We aim to deliver your tree between November and February,which is the best time of year to plant.
-To do this we order trees in September, so any applications received after 31 August will be kept until the following September.
+We aim to deliver your tree between November and February, which is the best time of year to plant.
+To do this we order trees in September, so we keep any any applications received after 31 August until the following September.

 Tree planting is easy and fun to do with the whole family.
 Download our tree planting guide [PDF, 147KB], which tells you all you need to know to get the job done.